alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 ## Moment of Truth
 ---
-In order to bechmark these two approaches, we're going to use the following workload on both implementations:
+In order to benchmark these two approaches, we're going to use the following workload on both implementations:
 {% highlight java %}
 final int NUMBER_OF_ITERATIONS = 100;
 final List<String> KEYS = IntStream.rangeClosed(1, 100)